-Use this list to help determine the mentor that will be the best fit for you, but also check out author websites to learn more about them and their books!
+Read more about each of our mentors to determine who might be the best fit for you.
+Check out each mentor’s website to learn more about them and view their books!

 Carmela LaVigna Coyle

 Picture Books (fiction and informational fiction, non-rhyming)

 Carmela is the author of the 11-book Do Princesses Wear Hiking Boots? series, plus others.
 She won a 2014 Colorado Book Award for The Tumbleweed Came Back, and the 2017 Foreword Indie Silver Award for Wild Zoo Train.
 Her books have been translated into French, Italian, and Spanish.
 She is eagerly awaiting the arrival of her latest picture book, Something Spectacular (Muddy Boots Books, Fall 2022), illustrated by Carly Allen-Fletcher.
 When Carmela is not in her writing room exploring story, she’s pursuing new interests, or cooking up something yummy, meditating, doing yoga, or roaming the urban wilds near and around her home in south Denver.
 She’s the mom of two (grown) kids, and a pup who can tell time.
 See carmelacoyle.com for more info.

 This is Carmela’s 5th year mentoring with Rocky Mountain SCBWI.
 Her mentoring process includes conscientious commentary and critique, line editing, story development, etc., with attention on helping mentees discover voice and story breakthroughs.
 Please submit your most polished picture book manuscript.
 Carmela recommends a Zoom introduction meeting, with one follow-up Zoom meet-up later during the process.
 Most communication will be via email.